How to Read Level 2 Market Data & Time and Sales

 You see a mask sitting on the top showing a couple hundred small sizes, but you keep on seeing thousands of shares being sold at that price on the tape.

 That doesn't necessarily mean the stock is going to tank, or the support is going to hold.
 That's just another piece of information for you.
-I never use what I see on the L2 or tape to be the reason I go long or short.
+I never use what I see on the L2 or tape as the only reason I go long or short.

 Rather, I place more emphasis on what I see on the chart.
 If the chart looks like it's breaking down, and we’re at a prior support or resistance, so I'm looking to short, then I would look for big sellers on L2 and for momentum to turn on the tape.

-Reading level 2 and time and sales is a skill that needs time to mature and you’ll learn it by reading it daily.
+Reading level 2 market data and time and sales data is a skill that needs time to mature and you’ll learn it by reading it daily.
 It’s not like reading L2 and tape is the holy grail to trading.
 They’re just a useful piece to the puzzle.

 Don’t feel like reading?
 Watch the video.